 She now practices Reiki and NLP and fully embraces being an HSP.
 Stephanie has worked as a butcher, cleaner, dog-walker, a PA, nanny, film producer, a lecturer and currently works to help students with learning difficulties realise their dreams and go to university.

-After being an informal romance coach to friends for many years, she thought it was high time to spread the love further - Loose Knickers arrived!
+After being an informal romance coach to friends for many years, she thought it was high time to spread the love further so, The Romance Revolution was born, Loose Knickers.com is it's voice!

 References & Attributions